HYF-Class21/agile-development-group1-hyf-redesign/planning/user-personas.md

 - **Bio**: Brad is a programmer whit passion in coding.
 - **Needs/Goals**: He has some free time and wants to invest it in something he likes.
-- **Frustrations**: Brad found it very difficult to get into the coding field.
+- **Frustrations**: When he started, he found it very difficult to get into the coding field.
 All the courses was so expensive for him as a student, now he still finds it difficult to recommend a course for his friends.
 - **Scenario 1**: Brad sees HYF website and reads about all the coaches experience and success stories on it so he decides that he wants to join the HYF team.